LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/README.md

-## Perl 6/Raku Solutions to the Perl Weekly Challenge
+## Raku Solutions to the Perl Weekly Challenge

 I have created this series of blog posts to provide a review of the various Raku (formerly known as Perl 6) solutions to the [Perl Weekly Challenge](https://perlweeklychallenge.org/) organized by  <a href="http://blogs.perl.org/users/mohammad_s_anwar/">Mohammad S. Anwar</a>.